zkol/vsadmin/README.md

 The server script (server.sh) can be used to set up and manage a Vintage Story installation as well as managing Vintage Story via shell console.
 It is a POSIX shell script, this means everybody can check the source code, nothing is hidden or obscure (provided shell knowlegde is available).

 To start, simply download the scipt

 * server.sh

-on your POSIX compatible computer to a folder of your choice and make the script excutable (If you do not know how to do this please start reading with https://linuxconfig.org/bash-scripting-tutorial-for-beginners#h7-script-execution)
+with your POSIX compatible computer into a folder of your choice and make the script excutable (If you do not know how to do this please start reading with https://linuxconfig.org/bash-scripting-tutorial-for-beginners#h7-script-execution).

 The script needs as a minimum
 * computer with internet access (at least to set everything up)